Part 4: Movies and Visual Data Files

 5. Click as close as you can to the Naha Place () object symbol's point.

 6. Due to the default turn radius, your waypoints won't be overhead of Amami or Minamidaito.
-We'll fix that shortly.
+You'll fix that shortly.

 Adjusting the aircraft's altitude, speed, and turn radius